-After having established the technically and economically feasible mitigation measures, the EIS will present any residual environmental effects of the project on the VCs identified in Section 6.3 above.
-For those VCs related to effects of changes to the environment on Aboriginal peoples, the proponent must discuss the residual effects with the Indigenous groups identified in Part 2, Section 7 of these guidelines prior to submitting the EIS.
-The residual effects, even if very small or deemed insignificant, will be described.
+After having established the technically and economically feasible mitigation measures, the EIS will present any residual environmental effects of the project on the VCs identified in section 7.3 above.
+For those VCs related to effects of changes to the environment on Indigenous peoples, the proponent must discuss the residual effects with the Indigenous groups identified in Part 2, section 5 of these guidelines prior to submitting the EIS.
+The residual effects, including those assessed as insignificant or negligible by the proponent, will be described.
+The EIS will document comments raised by each Indigenous group and the proponent's responses in respect of the significance or not of any identified residual effects.

-The EIS will then provide a detailed analysis of the significance of the residual environmental effects that are considered adverse following the implementation of mitigation measures, using the Agency's guidance on determining whether a Project is likely to cause significant adverse environmental effects.
+The EIS will then provide a detailed analysis of the significance of the residual environmental effects that are considered adverse following the implementation of mitigation measures, using the Agency's guidance on determining whether a project is likely to cause significant adverse environmental effects.
+The assessment of a residual environmental effect should take into account the predicted effectiveness of proposed mitigation measures and any uncertainties associated with these measures.

 The EIS will identify the criteria used to assign significance ratings to any predicted adverse effects.
-It will contain clear and sufficient information to enable the Agency [or review panel], technical and regulatory agencies, Indigenous groups, and the public to review the proponent's analysis of the significance of effects.
-For those predicted adverse effects that relate to effects of the changes to the environment on Aboriginal peoples, the proponent will consider the views of the Indigenous groups in the determination of the definitions of the significance criteria.
+It will contain clear and sufficient information to enable the Agency, technical and regulatory agencies, Indigenous groups, and the public to review the proponent's analysis of the significance of effects.
+For those predicted adverse effects that relate to effects of the changes to the environment on Indigenous peoples, the proponent will consider the views of the Indigenous groups in the determination of the definitions of the significance criteria.
 The EIS will document the terms used to describe the level of significance.